mrzli/file-system/README.md

 #### `fromFindFsEntries`

 Creates an observable of results of file search for a given directory.
+Search is recursive.

 Accepts a `directory` parameter and an optional `options` parameter of type [`FindOptions`](#findoptions), returns an `Observable<FilePathStats>`.

+For more details on how the search works, see the [`FindOptions`](#findoptions) section.

 ```ts
 fromFindFsEntries(